setlog/tus-example/README.md

 }
 ```

-That is all what you have to know for a smooth start with tus protocol.
-If you want to download the Go example, we used here, visit us on [github.com]().
+That is all what you have to know for a smooth start with the tus protocol.
+If you want to download the Go example, we used here, visit us on [github.com](https://github.com/setlog/tus-example).

+Happy uploading!